FAQ

 Are food drives helpful?

 Food drives are best used as an advocacy tool and as a way to get kids involved in the fight against hunger.
-It’s true that financial donations create a bigger and more direct impact but we don’t discredit the fact that food drives can elevate our mission.
-Learn more about food drives
+It’s true that financial donations create a bigger and more direct impact, but we don’t discredit the fact that food drives can elevate our mission.
+Learn more about food drives.

-What is reclamation and what do reclamation volunteers do?
+What is Reclamation and what do Reclamation volunteers do?

-The reclamation department is where we process food donations.
-The projects reclamation volunteers are assigned vary throughout the year.
+The Reclamation department is where we process food donations.
+The projects Reclamation volunteers are assigned vary throughout the year.
 Some common projects include: breaking down bulk product—like cereal or diced carrots—into family-sized portions, sorting food drive donations into 25-pound food boxes, and repacking Pop-Tarts boxes.

-Is there a dress code for volunteering in reclamation?
+Is there a dress code for volunteering in Reclamation?

-Who can volunteer in reclamation?
+Who can volunteer in Reclamation?

 Can my food pantry or meal program partner with the food bank?